kamidev/sharing-cities-demo/README.md

 ### react-helmet: https://github.com/nfl/react-helmet

 Manipulates HTML header.
-Can be used to display an external widget.
+Can be used to display external widgets.

 ## Available NPM scripts